nuggetInc/advent_of_code/solutions/year2022/src/day11/README.md

 At this rate, you might be putting up with these monkeys for a **very long time** - possibly **`10000` rounds**!

-With these new rules, you can still figure out the  after 10000 rounds.
+With these new rules, you can still figure out the monkey business after 10000 rounds.
 Using the same example above:

 ```
 == After round 1 ==